 Ventilation - for a healthy indoor climate

 A distinction is made between central and decentralized ventilation.
 With central ventilation, a single unit in the house must be networked with many pipes or air shafts through all rooms.
 This requires a lot of planning and laying work.
 In addition, ventilation shafts and pipes are always a problem in the overall architecture.
-They are visually difficult to hide, require a lot of space, have to be lavishly clad or an increased floor structure is necessary, which can possibly increase the material costs for concrete, for example.
+They are visually difficult to hide, require a lot of space, have to be lavishly clad or an increased floor structure is necessary, which may reduce the material costs e.g. B. can increase for concrete.

 With a decentralized ventilation system, however, you can use small and individually adapted units to ventilate and ventilate each room individually and tailored to its use.
 All you need to do is drill a hole in the right place and you can use sensors to control the ventilation requirements for each room individually.
 Thanks to this individual control, it is even possible to assign rooms to another use later – e.g. B. from children’s room to sports room – and the air volume flow can be easily changed.